Schalk1e/cleanfreak/README.md

 # TODO

-- tests
-- skip files
-- cache support
+- Tests.
-- add trash support for windows.
+- Add trash support for windows.
+- WSL does not have desktop or trash.